mxagar/detection_segmentation_pytorch/01_mask_r_cnn_fine_tuning/README.md

 - Installs additional packages.
 - Downloads the dataset, required util scripts, etc.
 - Explains what's done, as in the post.

+Additionally, the script [tv-training-code.py](tv-training-code.py) contains the key functions from the notebook that carry out the main tasks.